Sacramento Film Festival 28th Annual

 Originally known as Sacramento's Festival of Cinema, the event began in 1995 as the brainchild of Founder Kenneth Segura Knoll.
 With seed money acquired from beloved late Sacramento Mayor Joe Serna, Knoll had the vision to bring a first-class cinematic event to Sacramento in support of cinema arts.

 In 1998, Knoll transferred full control to Access Sacramento, the region's local community media center with whom he had partnered since the festival's inception.
 Access Sacramento hosted the event through 2004 under the leadership of Executive Director Ron Cooper and Festival Managing Director Martin Anaya.
-In 2004, Access Sacramento decided to focus its energy on the Festival's all-local "Place Called Sacramento" film program and gave Martin Anaya it's blessing to continue the larger festival.
+In 2004, Access Sacramento decided to focus its energy on the Festival's all-local "Place Called Sacramento" film program and gave Martin Anaya its blessing to continue the larger festival.
 Thus, the modern Sacramento International Film Festival was born.

 A New Era